Skip to Content

 Physiotherapy – Helping People with a Disability to Achieve Goals

-We chat with Trish Hill, Physiotherapist, about how physiotherapy supports people with a disability to achieve their goals.
+We chat with Trish Hill, a Physiotherapist, about how physiotherapy supports people with disabilities in achieving their goals.
 Trish is a passionate physiotherapist with extensive experience in Paediatrics.

 What is Physiotherapy?